 The crag is reached by fording the stream and angling SE for a few minutes.
 It appears that some beaver-like folks have created a rock crossing.

-Photos of Across from The Bihedral aka Cascade Crag Slideshow
+News and Events For Across from The Bihedral aka Cascade Crag

 You may be talking about the Sherwood Forest and the Lost Flatiron.
 Both of which are listed in the Rossiter book on Boulder Canyon.
 Sherwood Forest is located across from the Riviera and the Bihedral.
 The Lost Flatiron is higher on the hill and has some gear routes.